Aleph-Alpha/magma/README.md

 In this repository we share the main parts of the codebase for training and inference of our MAGMA VL model.
 The main use of the repo is for downloading our pretrained weights and interacting with the model.
 We include a script for data parallel training with Deepspeed for finetuning our models or training a MAGMA model from scratch.

-NOTE: The freely available model from this repo is only a demo.
-For the latest multimodal and multilingual models from Aleph Alpha check out our [website](https://app.aleph-alpha.com "Aleph Alpha").

 ## Installation

 Make sure PyTorch (Ver >= 1.9.0) and Torchvision are installed.
 See https://pytorch.org/get-started/locally/.